In The News

 If you experience symptoms similar to those described for SI joint dysfunction and they do not resolve on their own within four weeks, contact your physician for an examination.

 Julie Watkins is a physical therapist with Brain & Spine Therapy Services, part of the Brain & Spine Center at St. Luke's Hospital.
-To take a free back pain risk assessment, visit the HealthAware Risk Assessments page.

 This article was published in the St. Louis Post-Dispatch on November 14, 2013.